 - 300 MW Asahimas Chemical coal power project

 - 1,982 MW Jawa 7 supercritical coal power plant (projected in service in 2020)

-The issues with these projects will only be exacerbated by Java 9 and 10.
+The issues with these projects will only be exacerbated by Jawa 9 and 10.

-Given these concerns, banks contemplating lending to this project should be considering the risks of Java 9 and 10 as an investment.
-Investors in the banks or sponsors of Java 9 and 10 should similarly be questioning these companies about the risks inherent in this project.
+Given these concerns, DBS, as well as Korean public institutions, and Malaysian and Indonesian banks, lending to this project should be considering the risks of Jawa 9 and 10 as an investment.
+Investors in the banks or sponsors of Jawa 9 and 10 should similarly be questioning these companies about the risks inherent in this project.